vsashidh/generator-wrap-bdd/README.md

 1. There are three environment variables which is required for running namely
     1. envName: `set envName=DEV` Currently supports all root XML node elements in the `Utilities/envs.xml` file

     2. testBrowser: `set testBrowser=chrome` Currently supports all browsers listed in your `<path-to-user-home>/.config/browser-launcher2/config.json`

     3. oletesttool: `set oletesttool=TestComplete` Currently supports TestComplete, TestExecute

 2. Run `cucumber-js` from within the folder you had manually created using the install instructions.

+# Writing features and step files

+This tool will create the necessary folder hierarchy to support the development of behavior driven tests.
+I will defer you to review documentation pertaining to writing a feature file and step file at https://github.com/cucumber/cucumber-js.

+A noteworthy point is the ability of cucumber-js to provide you a stub step file once you have created your feature file.

+Once you have the feature and step file created, to initiate the interaction with the test tool, you would use the following call within the step function:
+<pre><code>
+     this.call(string_full_path_to_project_suite,
+      string_project_name,
+      string_full_name,
+      callback);

+      where the first three parameters would be string objects and the last a callback function provided by cucumber-js step function.
+</code></pre>